quarck/Qrck-Calendar/PrivacyPolicy.md

 ### Do we use 'cookies'?

-We do not use cookies for tracking purposes.
+We do not use cookies.